 Sony Developed a Model and Repeated It

-Sony repeated this model of creating enormous success story through refinement of licensed or borrowed technologies.
-One of the notable ones has been in CCD or electronic image sensor.
-This journey not only made Kodak bankrupt, but also, still to date, Sony has been the dominant supplier of high-end image sensor for iPhone and many others.
-Another example is Sony’s contribution in seeding the journey of lithium-ion battery–leading to creating business success and winning Nobel Prize for Japan.
+Sony repeated this model of creating another enormous success story through the refinement of licensed or borrowed technologies.
+One of the notable ones has been in CCD (charge-coupled device) or electronic image sensors.
+This journey not only made Kodak bankrupt but also, still to date, Sony has been the dominant supplier of the high-end image sensors for iPhone and many others.
+Another example is Sony’s contribution in seeding the journey of lithium-ion battery–leading to creating business success and winning the Nobel Prize for Japan.

 Lessons from Sony’s Journey for startup, innovation and idea economy

 Moreover, Sony’s this journey opened the entry for Japan into the world of modern electronics and semiconductor technologies.
-As we all know, still today, Japan has dominant roles in the global high-tech value chain, starting from semiconductor processing equipment, solid-state memory, LCD display, LED light bulbs to lithium-battery.
+As we all know, still today, Japan has dominant roles in the global High-tech value chain, starting from semiconductor processing equipment, solid-state memory, LCD display, LED light bulbs to lithium-ion batteries.

 Of course, after the departure of its founders like Mr. Morita and Mr. Ibuka, Sony has lost the capability of repeating the model that Sony developed during 1950-1990.
 But, Sony’s journey over this period offers us highly valuable lessons to create innovation and startup success stories and opened the door of the idea economy.